TORCH-Consortium/MAGMA/README.md

 ## Running MAGMA using conda

-> :warning::warning::warning: **We strongly discourage the use of conda as it is prone to errors that are challenging to reproduce**
+> :warning::warning::warning: **We strongly discourage running MAGMA via conda as it is prone to errors that are challenging to reproduce**

 You can run the pipeline using Conda, Mamba or Micromamba package managers to install all the prerequisite softwares from popular repositories such as bioconda and conda-forge.